glifio/modules/README.md

 ![tests](https://github.com/glifio/modules/workflows/tests/badge.svg)

-This is a learna repo that holds our npm modules.
+This is a lerna repo that holds our npm modules.
 They can all be found in the `/packages` directory.

 ## Testing